 [$$$] Such a cute brand!
 They make bras, bralettes, yoga pants, crop tops, tanks, and other women’s apparel and accessories.
 I love the Gray Tank Crop Top and it’s extremely comfy.
 Miakoda is an ethical brand that uses sustainable plant fibers such as organic cotton, bamboo, soy, modal (wood pulp), and Lyocell.
-They also use low impact, eco-friendly dyes.
+They also use low-impact, eco-friendly dyes.

 The fabrics are all made in factories that abide by Worldwide Responsible Apparel Production (WRAP) regulations which essentially means fair wages and a safe environment.
 All based in New York!
 Miakoda even uses leftover garments to make things like scrunchies and headbands.
 All of the packing materials are 100% recycled, too!

 [$] I love Pact so much!
-In fact, they are one of the brands that dominates my wardrobe.
+In fact, they are one of the brands that dominate my wardrobe.
 They have simple basics for men, women, and kids.
 They are also my go-to brand for bras, underwear, and socks 🩲

 Some of my faves from Pact:

 They are based out of Denver and have one of the more affordable price points compared to many sustainable fashion brands.
 They mainly use GOTs certified organic cotton and are fair trade certified.
 They also make bedding and bath towels.
 You can learn more about Pact in my blog post about them!
 Coupon code ORGANICALLYBECCA saves you 20% on your first order.